 In addition to applying pre-developed criteria to all applicants, the hiring administrator should deploy specific strategies during the assessment and selection process:

 After a candidate is hired, the hiring administrator should notify each candidate who was not selected, in a timely manner.
-The hiring administrator must also satisfy affirmative action reporting requirements and retain records in a formal Search File as needed.
+The hiring administrator must also satisfy records retention requirements in a formal Search File as needed.

 To support departments in conducting an efficient, effective and compliant recruitment, assessment and selection process, OHR will review and approve the overall division recruitment, assessment and selection plan which includes processes and procedures used by divisions and departments.
 This will include reviewing recruitment records and assessment processes annually.